IAmTrial/SlashWork/SlashDiablo_Tools_API/Specifications/Diablo_II/Pointers/index.md

 Another issue was that functions or variables could appear or disappear across versions.
 This could be problematic for version portability, as some mods or hacks could be heavily reliant on the behavior of certain functions or variables.

-For developers, every pointer, whether for functions or variables, were kept in the same header file (.h) and heavily relied on macros to generate code.
+For developers, every pointer, whether for functions or variables, were kept in the same header file and heavily relied on macros to generate code.
 Compilation times dragged on if anything in that file was changed.

 ## The Problem